 I just can’t.
 I’m also a really big believer in food as a cause of children acting out, and sleeping poorly.
 Our bodies just weren’t designed to function well on the processed stuff we reach for automatically.
 I know my whole life is better when I eat well, and I want that for my kids too.

-So I’ve found some great methods for sneaking veggies into toddler food and making vegetables and fruit more appealing to him.
+So I’ve found some great methods for getting my toddler to eat vegetables – everything from sneaking veggies into toddler food to making vegetables and fruit more appealing to him.

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)